Cocodog2014/thor/START.md

 **Example**: The "best" app in your screenshot is flagged as FAKE because it has no validation record.

+# Start the tunnel (this will run in the foreground)
 Cloud Flare:

 Start-Service cloudflared       # start